 They also needed to ensure that they had visibility on the invoices expected that month to manage the business’ cash flow.

-“I am so happy that we implemented Redmap when we did, now dealing with the requirements of the government’s Improved Payment Arrangements Act (IPA), our visibility is complete; I can see every invoice and where it is.
+“I am so happy that we implemented Redmap when we did, before the change in compliance legislation in Australia.
+With the automated approach, our visibility is complete; I can see every invoice and where it is.

-As I started to grapple with the impact the IPA had on the organisation, I realised I needed different access to the data and had a bunch of reports that I needed written.
+As I started to work through the compliance requirements, I realised I needed different access to the data and had a bunch of reports that I needed written.
 Redmap had it turned around within 24 hours for me.
 They were incredibly responsive to anything we needed.”

 “What the myHomecare team were doing was touching every invoice to route it to the right Care Manager based on the client in the care system.
 We expanded the data that we extracted from the invoice and located the client’s name and service date,” said Ben Woolley, Redmap CEO.